-The incentive programs will generally be funded by The annual budget may change each year, at the the Township annually through the Township's annual discretion of Council.
-At any time, Council may choose not budget process.
+The incentive programs will generally be funded by The annual budget may change each year, at the the Township annually through the Township's annual budget process.
 The Township will explore opportunities to fund any or all of the incentive programs.
 Council may to obtain funding support from York Region, the choose only to fund certain programs, in consideration Province, the Government of Canada, and any other of input and recommendations as an outcome of the agency or program that may become available.
 The Plan Monitoring and Evaluation Program.
-Any unused Administrator will be responsible for identifying other funds from a given year may be transferred for use in the following year.
+Any unused Administrator will be responsible for identifying other funds from a given year may be transferred for use in funding opportunities.